velartrill/velartrill.github.io/orig/conspirators.md

 "You think I'm running from something."

 "There's three things’ as'll make a woman — or a man, I s'pose — choose to keep on fightin’ when she's all alone and lost it all to war.
 There's anger, right.
-Your standard lust for vengeance, to get back at the  people who took your comrades from you even if it costs you your life, on account of it not matterin' much anymore without them.
+Your standard lust for vengeance, to get back at those as took your comrades from you even if it costs you your life, on account of it not matterin' much anymore without them.
 But you ain't the revenge-minded kind, I see that in you plain, and if I ain't badly mistaken you got things to live for yet.

 "Then there's fear for the folks back home — knowing their lives all rest on your shoulders.
 I reckon there's some of that still in you, but it's like you said; war's damn near done with.
 Sounds like Team Empress don't pose too much more a threat to your kind, with the bloodthirsty old biddy dead and Carnelian ash.